FelicianoTech/hugo-theme-lean-launch-page/README.md

 ### Social Media

-You can set the social media URL for Twitter, Facebook, Instagram, and Google+ to your Hugo config file and the associated icons (and links) will show up on your launch page.
+You can set the social media URL for your accounts to your Hugo config file and the associated icons (and links) will show up on your launch page.
+The following are supported:
+- Mastodon
+- Twitter
+- Facebook
+- Instagram
+- YouTube
+- LinkedIn
+- GitHub
+- Discord

+When enabling Mastodon, it will also allow you to verify your domain.

 ### MailChimp